lugatuic/lug-docs/rfc0000-lug-constitution.md

 ## <a name="Membership"></a> Membership

-### <a name="Elligibility"></a> Eligibility
+### <a name="Eligibility"></a> Eligibility

 Membership is open to any student, faculty, staff, or alumni of the University of Illinois at Chicago (UIC) and shall be free of discrimination based on gender, race, religion, physical disability, or sexual orientation.

 ### <a name="Standing"></a> Standing

 A member in the organization can it good or poor standing.
 By default members are in good standing upon joining the organization.
 A member in good standing has all the rights and privileges granted to that member by this document.
-To remain in good standning a member must:
+To remain in good standing a member must:

-- Contirbute to meetings and activities
+- Contribute to meetings and activities
 - Uphold and complete all duties and responsibilities assigned them as members

 Penalties for members in poor standing shall be drafted and maintained by the [Executive Committee](#Executive-Committee).